possibilities/meteor-client-sessions/README.md

 ## Security recommendations

-If you're implementing authentication on top of client-sessions [OWASP](https://www.owasp.org) recommends a some things that the library doesn't (can't¿) enforce:
+If you're implementing authentication on top of client-sessions [OWASP](https://www.owasp.org) has some great 'cheat sheets' that provide a great resource and jumping off point for security best practices.
+See the references section below.
+Some things that `meteor-client-sessions` can help with but doesn't (can't¿) enforce:

 1. Do everything over HTTPS!
+If you do we set the `secure` attribute on your cookies.

-2. The library exchanges/invalidates client session keys on a schedule and whenever the browser is reloaded but OWASP recommends renewing the session ID after any privilege level change.
+2. The library exchanges/invalidates client session keys on a schedule (<- TODO) and whenever the page is refreshed but OWASP recommends renewing the session key after any privilege level change.
 See [Renew the Session ID After Any Privilege Level Change](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet#Renew_the_Session_ID_After_Any_Privilege_Level_Change).
 You can do this in your code like this:

     Meteor.call('refreshClientSession');